presto8/birdhouse/README.md

     source venv/bin/activate
     pip install --editable .

-Now try and run the `myapp` executable to make sure everything is working:
+Now try and run the `rlgl` executable to make sure everything is working:

     rlgl

-Finally, create a symbolic link to be able to run myapp even when the virtualenv is not activated.
+Finally, create a symbolic link to be able to run rlgl even when the virtualenv is not activated.

     sudo ln -s $PWD/venv/bin/rlgl /usr/local/bin/rlgl